Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 How often can I take collagen, and how much should I take?

 I personally make it a point to take in at least 20 grams of collagen each day!
 I can accomplish this by adding a scoop of collagen peptides (dissolves in cold or hot liquids) to my hot or cold coffee in the morning and then by adding another scoop in my after-dinner lemon/ginger tea.
 I also try to take in gelatin (only dissolves in hot liquids) at least 2 times a week via either a soup, jello, or homemade gummy.

 If you know me and my work, you know how much I stress the importance of quality sourcing!
 It DOES matter how our food is sourced so no, not all collagen powders are made the same because they’re not all sourced from the same high-quality animals.
 There are two reasons I will (whenever possible) choose proteins sourced from true grass-fed, grass-finished cows or other responsibly raised/pastured animals:

-- Avoid the secondary consumption of antibiotics or hormones that are used in conventional cattle (or other bred livestock) to help increase yield.
-GMO, pesticide-drenched feed used to grow said animals is another reason I do my best to opt out.
+- I want to avoid the secondary consumption of antibiotics or hormones that are used in conventional cattle (or other bred livestock) to help increase yield.
+GMO, pesticide-drenched feed used to grow said animals is another reason I do my best to opt-out.

-- Vote with my dollars by supporting an industry working to get the highest quality and most humane sources of animal protein on the market.
+- I vote with my dollars by supporting an industry working to get the highest quality and most humane sources of animal protein on the market.

 What are the options for responsibly-sourced collagen?